 Ikea To Pay $50 Million Over 3 Toddler Deaths From Dresser Tip-Overs

 Ikea has reached a $50 million settlement with the families of three toddlers who died after unsecured Ikea dressers tipped over, according to lawyers for the families.
-The furniture giant confirms a settlement has been reached, but describes it as "tentative."
+The furniture giant confirms a settlement has been reached but describes it as "tentative."

-The money will be divided evenly between the families, the lawyers say.
-The settlement also calls for Ikea to meet voluntary safety standards for dressers, donate $150,000 to children's hospitals and $100,000 to a children's safety organization, and to invest more money in its "Secure It" program raising awareness about tip-over risk.
+The money will be divided evenly among the families, the lawyers say.
+The settlement also calls for Ikea to meet voluntary safety standards for dressers, donate $150,000 to children's hospitals and $100,000 to a children's safety organization, and invest more money in its "Secure It" program raising awareness about tip-over risk.

 The settlement comes after three toddlers died in the past three years from tip-over incidents involving unsecured MALM dressers.
 Curren Collas and Camden Ellis died in 2014, prompting Ikea to launch the "Secure It" program and offer free wall-mounting kits to consumers.